On teaching mathematics to gifted students: some enrichment ideas and educational activities: Beauty in mathematics.

 \section{Beauty in mathematics.}

-Many accomplished mathematician have commented on the beauty of mathematics.
+Many accomplished mathematicians have commented on the beauty of mathematics.
 The following quote by \Poincare succinctly describes the importance of beauty in mathematics from the perspective of a pure mathematician: ``The mathematician does not study pure mathematics because it is useful; he studies it because he delights in it, and he delights in it, because it is beautiful.''

 It is important to introduce young students to the aesthetic beauty of mathematics as soon as possible.
-Even while students are learning basic arithmetic operations such as addition, skip counting, multiplications etc., it is possible to include beautiful visual patterns or math-art in their learning modules.
+Even while students are learning basic arithmetic operations such as addition, skip counting, multiplications etc., it is possible to include beautiful visual patterns or math art in their learning modules.
 We have already discussed one such example in Sect.$ \ref{Sect:Counting} $ (see Fig.~$ \ref{fig:sumexamples}$).
 Here, we present some more examples.
 Medha enjoyed the following activity.
-Suppose, the number $ 1,2,\cdots 10 $ were marked on a circle such that the numbers are equally spaced (see Fig.~$ \ref{fig:skipexamples} $).
+Suppose, the numbers $ 1$, $ 2, \ldots, 10 $ were marked on a circle such that the numbers are equally spaced (see Fig.~$ \ref{fig:skipexamples} $).
 Now suppose a turtle starts from the number $ 1 $ and visits numbers on the circle in the counterclockwise fashion by skipping the next number in the sequence.
-Clearly such a turtle will travel along the path $ 1-3-5-7-9-1 $.
+Clearly, such a turtle will travel along the path $ 1-3-5-7-9-1 $.
 Similarly, if the turtle starts from $ 2 $ then it will travel along the path $ 2-4-6-8-10-2 $ (see Fig.~$ \ref{fig:Skip1}$).
 Therefore, Fig.~$ \ref{fig:Skip1}$ is the pattern obtained by performing a `skip-counting' by one on a circle with ten numbers.
 Similarly, Medha obtained Fig.~$ \ref{fig:Skip2}$, Fig.~$ \ref{fig:Skip3}$ and Fig.~$ \ref{fig:Skip4}$ by performing skip counting by $ 2,3 $ and $ 4 $ respectively.

-We note that Fractals are another examples of beautiful mathematical objects, which are even capable of imitating the shapes of many natural objects.
-Sophie was intrigued by the beauty of fractal patterns, when she first encountered them.
-She learned how to draw a Sierpinski triangle (Fig.~$ \ref{fig:Sierpinski} $) and Koch snowflakes (Fig.~$\ref{fig:Koch_snowflake}$).
+We note that Fractals are another example of beautiful mathematical objects, that are even capable of imitating the shapes of many natural objects.
+Sophie was intrigued by the beauty of fractal patterns when she first encountered them.
+She learned how to draw a Sierpinski triangle (Fig.~$ \ref{fig:Sierpinski} $) and Koch snowflakes.